marksherriff/cs3240-f24-website/project.md

 ## Final Grading Information

 The final project is worth a total of 250 XP.
 (100 XP will be awarded after Sprint 6 for your Beta version and the remaining 150 XP will be awarded by the professors after final demos.)
-Like the other assessments in this course, grading is overall wholistic - that is, there is no specific point-for-point breakdown for the rubric.
+Like the other assessments in this course, grading is overall holistic - that is, there is no specific point-for-point breakdown for the rubric.
 One reason for this is that this is simply not how software is delivered in real-life.
 There are basically only four outcomes:

 - You meet the expectations of the customer within reason and both parties are satisfied with the outcome;
 - You exceed the expectations of the customer, potentially generating more good will, a good reference, or more future business;